loichyan/tmux-toggle-popup/README.md

 bind -n M-t run "#{@popup-toggle} -Ed'#{pane_current_path}' -w75% -h75%"
 ```

-**Description**: A shell script to toggle a popup: when invoked within a popup of the same name, it
+**Description**: A shell script to toggle a popup: when invoked in a popup of the same name, it
 closes the popup; otherwise, it opens a popup of the specified name.
 If no argument is provided and
-called within a popup, it will close the popup.
+called in a popup, it will close the popup.

 ```text
 USAGE: